AntonyBrd/weather-simulation/solution1-business-rules/readme.md

 a low temperature.
 Depending on season and pressure, we can simulate the temperature using a very basic algorithm, which works like a decision tree, with business rules relying on different factors.

-The figure above describes how the algorithm work :
+The figure above describes how the algorithm randomly generate temperature:

 <div align="center">
   <img src="../resources/SOL1_T_ALGO.png" alt="Algorithm to simulate temperature" height="500"/>